shnCanos/need_4_fruits/README.md

 - Add a fruit spawn system so, you know, fruit spawns more than once
 - Add a score that goes up whenever the player cuts a fruit and resets whenever a fruit falls to the bottom
 - ADD A FREAKING BACKGROUND
+- Use Vec2 instead of DashDirection (Shnawblle)
+- Normalize dash's vector (Soulspark)